 We used to hear a lot about protein (especially when it comes to weight loss), but many health experts are now touting the importance of dietary fats and fiber.
 Whether you’re trying to lose some weight, are dealing with a chronic condition, or are just looking after your health in general, fat and fiber are key nutrients we all need as they provide the baseline for our bodily systems to function optimally.
 The good news is, you can get both by adding just one treat to your diet each day — chia seeds.

 Chia seeds come from Salvia hispanica, a plant in the mint family.
 They may be tiny, but they pack a powerful nutritional punch.
 They’re loaded with antioxidants, iron, phosphorous, manganese, and calcium.
 They’re also packed with omega-3 fatty acids and insoluble fiber that will benefit your health in more ways than one.

-The weight loss conversation often centers around protein since protein is necessary for healthy muscles and helps to keep hunger hormones at bay, thus reducing cravings.
+Weight loss conversations often center around protein since protein is necessary for healthy muscles and helps to keep hunger hormones at bay, thus reducing cravings.
 However, we now know that both fiber and healthy fats are essential components, too.

-What’s more, the omega-3 fatty acids in chia seeds can protect your brain and have even been associated with a lower risk of neurodegenerative diseases and age-related cognitive decline.
+The omega-3 fatty acids in chia seeds can protect your brain and have even been associated with a lower risk of neurodegenerative diseases and age-related cognitive decline.
 Perhaps more impressive is the idea that these fats can actually help you burn fat.
 Omega-3’s have shown to improve inflammation, insulin resistance, and heart disease risk factors in subjects with metabolic syndrome, leading to a decreased risk of obesity.
-And if that weren’t enough, these fatty acids have also shown to improve eye health by reducing the risk of macular degeneration, as well as fight symptoms of depression and anxiety!
+And if that weren’t enough, these fatty acids have also shown to improve eye health by reducing the risk of macular degeneration, as well as fight symptoms of depression and anxiety.

 This article originally appeared on our sister site, First for Women.